-Getting that all important ticket might seem like the toughest challenge when planning a festival trip but as all seasoned festival goers know, battling through the crowds to see your favourite band on the main stage doesn’t come without putting in the work.
-We’ve come to rescue with a few simple moves to give festival lovers the strength to tackle whatever the experience throws at them.
-Looking good in those short shorts will just come as a bonus!
+Getting that all important ticket might seem like the toughest challenge when planning a festival trip.
+But as all seasoned festival goers know, battling through the crowds to see your favourite band on the main stage doesn’t come without putting in the work.
+We’ve come to the rescue with a few simple moves to give festival lovers the strength to tackle whatever the experience throws at them!

 This new bespoke workout consists of squats, leaps and lunges to ensure festi-fans are fighting fit and armed with the stamina, strength and skills they need to battle through mud, the dreaded trek to camp and the even more anticipated toilet situation.
 The routine even includes a yoga stretch for that all important recovery mode.
 A pair of wellies as added weights will supercharge the workout.